 That personal hypothesis was validated with my efforts.

 In my case, I did e-commerce selling stuff and my expertise since I can do that right in my bedroom.
-So for you, try anything in small scale.
+So for you, try anything on a small scale.
 Sell on Instagram and Facebook.
 Maybe market your CPA expertise as a consultancy service.
 Think out of the box, you have that in you.
-Again, do things at small scale.
+Again, do things on a small scale.
 This will enable you to take off if you think that is uncomfortable and learn as you go.
 This will also make it easy for you to reassess yourself and change as you seem fit.

 Well, I said a lot.
-Just to recap, don’t take you MBA Entrance Exam yet.
+Just to recap, don’t take your MBA Entrance Exam yet.
 Discover yourself more.
 Find your true north.
-Build doors first to see and explore opportunities in small scale.
-This will make your career a lot better in whatever path it will take.
+Build doors first to see and explore opportunities in a small scale.
+This will make your career a lot better on whatever path it will take.
 Reassess your situation in a year.
 You’ll be surprised that your perspective will definitely change.
-You’ll either be pursuing MBA in the classroom because logically that is what you aim for or you’ll just to continue learning on demand.
+You’ll either be pursuing an MBA in the classroom because logically that is what you aim for or you’ll just to continue learning on demand.
 You’ll never know, you’ll discover something in you that is worth pursuing.

 As an end to this advice, I’ll be leaving you with a mental model to assess things.
 Remember that everyone has a plan but most of the time, plans aren’t executed as initially thought of because of the external factors not controllable by us.